hellowebbooks/hellowebapp/README.md

 Requirements will be a very basic overview of Python and programming concepts and basic HTML/CSS knowledge, with recommendations for resources to learn those components quickly.
 The book will be useful with anyone with these requirements, but I'm also especially interested in young coders, women coders, and designers who want to learn how to launch a web app.

-The e-book will also be released DRM-free!
+The e-book will also be released DRM-free.

 Follow and ask me questions on Twitter ([@limedaring](http://twitter.com/limedaring)) and follow the project directly at [HelloWebApp.com](http://hellowebapp.com).